Federal Way reaches settlement with DOJ over school bullying

 Many of the changes memorialized in the settlement agreement are already underway, she said.

-Seattle U.S. Attorney Brian Moran credited Federal Way with immediately agreeing to take steps to improve, including by working with a consultant to update its anti-harassment policies and training staff members on how to properly communicate with parents and guardians who are not proficient in English.
+Seattle U.S. Attorney Brian Moran credited Federal Way with immediately agreeing to take steps to improve, including by working with a consultant update its anti-harassment policies and training staff members on how to properly communicate with parents and guardians who are not proficient in English.

-“Discrimination in schools based on religion or national origin violates federal law and is antithetical to our nation’s values,” Eric Dreiband, assistant attorney general for the DOJ’s Civil Rights Division, said in a news release.
+“Discrimination in schools based on religion or national origin violates federal law and is antithetical to our nation’s values,” Eric S. Dreiband, assistant attorney general for the DOJ’s Civil Rights Division, said in a news release.

 The settlement was reached before any litigation and was not filed in court.
 Under the agreement, the district will track all bullying incidents, with data that include the names of those involved and witnesses, and file reports with the Justice Department.
 The DOJ will also be allowed to conduct site visits to help ensure compliance.